katetrahan/Animal/README.md

 ## Ambitions to be implemented in the future
 * _Track animals' happiness levels by tracking if they are eating enough, playing enough, overall mood._
-* _Track living condition of animals: last cleaned, plant/enclosure conditions_
+* _Track living condition of animals: last cleaned, plant/enclosure conditions._
-* _Track sleep patterns_
+* _Track sleep patterns._
+* _Track vitals._
+* _Track caretakers the animal responds to best and pair animals to caretakers based on history._

 ## Setup/Installation Requirements